Brian0255/Track-O-Matic/README.md

 - For this hint system I would also recommend the Way of the Hoard counts, as it again makes the endgame much less of a blind casino and more of a deduction puzzle.

 ## Special Thanks
-- The KH2 community for creating hint systems/trackers that this one is based off of
+- The KH2 community for creating hint systems/trackers that this one is based off of.
-- JXJacob for their GSTHD autotracking code that I referenced/used a lot in creating mine
+- JXJacob for their [GSTHD](https://github.com/jxjacob/GSTHD) autotracking code that I referenced/used a lot in creating mine.
-- Mukomo for their [PapeTracker](https://github.com/mukomo/PapeTracker) which this code was based off of
+- Mukomo for their [PapeTracker](https://github.com/mukomo/PapeTracker) which this code was based off of.
 - [dk64randomizer.com](dk64randomizer.com) and the [Discord](discord.gg/dk64randomizer) especially.
 Come join it!